-If you will arrive in BC before your iMED coverage start date, you may purchase 'Advance Coverage' from David Cummings Insurance Services, using the Advance Coverage Application Form.
+If you arrive in BC before your iMED coverage start date, you may purchase 'Advance Coverage' from David Cummings Insurance Services, using the Advance Coverage Application Form.
 NOTE: Advance Coverage should be purchased before you arrive in Canada.
-If applying for Advance Coverage after arriving in Canada you may not be covered until the date of your purchase.
+If you apply for Advance Coverage after your arrival in Canada you may not be covered until the date of your purchase.

 How much does it cost?

 iMED costs $180 for the first three months, or $252 if you are a one-term exchange student, plus a $9.74 direct billing fee.